 Snow piled on the outdoor unit impedes its ability to heat your home in the winter.
 If you see ice buildup on the unit, switch it to emergency heat or turn it off.
 Use the hot air from a leaf blower to melt the ice.
 Avoid chipping at the ice, as this could damage the unit’s coils.

-To learn more about caring for your heat pump, take a look at Vectra Mechanical Residential and Commercial HVAC’s heat pump services, or call us today to schedule semi-annual maintenance.
+To learn more about caring for your heat pump, take a look at Vectra Mechanical HVAC, Electrical and Plumbing’s heat pump services, or call us today to schedule semi-annual maintenance.